 That’s why once you have a customer within your eCommerce space, it’s absolutely critical that you do your best to retain them within your customer base.
 After all, what’s that old business adage?

 It costs significantly less to retain a customer than to get a new one.

 If you’ve found that your online site is hemorrhaging existing customers, here are a few tips and suggestions to help boost your return appeal and increase those retention rates.

 Your business plan should have long-term goals, and customer retention should be an integral part of them from the start.
-Even if you neglected to include these considerations in your original plans, though, it’s important that you sit down and organize your retention strategy before you start putting in any significant effort.
+Even if you neglected to include these considerations in your original plans, you must sit down and organize your retention strategy before putting in any significant effort.
 Ask yourself questions like: